sboursault/training/presentation/presentation.md

 <!--Thinking about tests before development is more efficient <br>  and favors a <strong>whole team approach</strong> on E2E testing-->
 Plutôt qu'une personne qui vérifie les critères d'acceptation
 </div>

+it is far better to focus on illustrating user stories with key examples.

+Key examples are a small number of relatively simple scenarios that are easy to understand, evaluate for completeness and critique.

+If there are too many rules, break them down into several groups of smaller examples

+Several simple groups of key examples are much easier to understand and implement than a huge list of complex scenarios.

+Overly complex examples, or too many examples, are often a sign that some important business concepts are not explicitly described.

+### How to make it work

+- Start with the simplest key example
+  - Always prefer actual values over generalisations
+- Underline the parts of the example that are most relevant to the feature or rule.
+Make sure you distinguish between inputs and outputs.
+- Using the values you have underlined, create a table with column names for each input and each output.

+Dans les tp, proposer des règles de gestion floues, qui pourront être affinées avec tests

 ---